 Louis Del Monte is a physicist and futurist.
 In an interview with Business Insider, Monte said: "You are going to see that the top species will no longer be humans, but machines....
 The concern I'm raising is that the machines will view us as an unpredictable and dangerous species."

 Stephen Hawking alerts us that sentient machines "could end the human race."
+Hawking predicts that the point of no more human beings is as close as a hundred years.

 Human beings need a vacation from the virtual, visual, and viral, but they can't have one.
 Tech intrusions are omnipresent.
 With social media, forgot about throwing a switch to avoid people and chatter when you need some private time to think your own thoughts.
-Religion and spirituality face the serious problem of being diminished and extinguished because of tech filling nearly every second of the day.
+Religion and spirituality face the serious problem of being diminished and extinguished because of technology filling nearly every second of the day.

 Bruce and John said something like: "You can't expect Christianity to be relevant to people without making Christianity relevant to the scientific age."
 That statement just doesn't register as important to a lot of Christians.
 Another possibility why Christians, Jews, and others aren't bothered much is that technological progress is moving so fast that we human beings aren't able to develop a perspective and digest its negative spiritual consequences on society.